-What can be simulated What keyword(s) can be used for that
+Which optical component can be simulated Which keyword(s) can be used for that purpose

 This glossary gives a list of keywords suitable for the simulation of common optical elements.
 These are classified in three categories: magnetic, electric and combined electro-magnetic elements.